rust-lang/rfcs/text/0000-overlapping_match.md

 # Summary
 [summary]: #summary

-This feature is to facilitate the writing and using of `match` statements in a whole new way.
-This feature would allow the ability to write match statements where multiple branches may be matched and still allow for code to be used if no branch is matched, similar to the current use of the `_` pattern.
+This idea facilitates the writing and using of `match` expressions where multiple branches are executed.
+Writing `match` expressions with this idea allows for multiple branches to be matched and for a check on no matches as well, similar to the current use of the `_` pattern.

 # Motivation
 [motivation]: #motivation